telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 ## ScheduleViewDragDropBehavior class

-The following section will provide some detailed information about the following methods of the ScheduleViewDragDropBehavior class:
+The following section will provide some detailed information about the following methods and properties of the ScheduleViewDragDropBehavior class:

+### Methods

 * [CanDrop](#candropdragdropstate-state)